Traceability

 Once generated, users can immediately see the assessment.
 The panels at the top allow to quickly overview crucial information related to the report itself, such as:

-• regarding the Testing Setup used in the Report
+• regarding the Testing Project used in the Report

 • Coverage of Requirements